rebelvg/framework.VR/readme.txt

 However, it allows to switch sits while flying and allows taking controls while flying, to help during emergency situations.
 So basically it just restricts taking off for non-pilots.
 Activates only in multiplayer.

+Add
+0 = [this] spawn mf_fnc_addTeleportBase;
+to the box if you want this box to have a teleport to your squad option.